Olivia-99752/PetStore/PetStore/README.md

 Open console, navigate to the PetStore folder, type *pytest main.py* and hit Enter

 # Additional info

 3 tests are failing as they should be.
 Some tests are failing ambiguously, probably due to how api handles responses.
+Endpoints for Pet handled, the rest would be similar.